BMDennis/unstagram/README.md

 cd unstagram
 bin/rails s
 ```
-open your browser and go to localhost:3000
+open your browser on localhost:3000

 How to test it
 ----